FreeBlues/ShaderDebugger/README.md

 ##  Intro

-[`Codea`](codea.io) supports the coder to write and run the `OpenGL ES shader` code on `iPad` directlly, it is very useful for design `3D` program, but the vars in `shader` can not be wathched directlly, it makes the debug hard.
+[`Codea`](codea.io) supports the coder to write and run the `OpenGL ES shader` code on `iPad` directlly, it is very useful for designing `3D` program, but the vars in `shader` can not be wathched directly, it makes the debug hardly.
 Because of this I try to make a tool function to show the value of var in `shader` outpu th screen, a proptype, it is simple, bad performance, but can work.
 With it we can watch the var in `shader` easily.

 ##  About the functions